aiyhome/aiy-html5/README.md

 # aiy-html5
-one private html5 framework from aiyhome studio
+This is a private html5 framework developed by aiyhome studio.